Unified Offloading Decision Making and Resource Allocation in ME-RAN: Distributed Local Decision Algorithm (DLDA)

 \subsection{Analysis to $\mathcal{P}1$}

-From $\mathcal{P}1$, one can have the following observations: \begin{itemize} \item Due to $C1 - C2$, not all the UEs are able to complete the tasks locally.
+~ From $\mathcal{P}1$, one can have the following observations: \begin{itemize} \item Due to $C1 - C2$, not all the UEs are able to complete the tasks locally.
 For those UEs which cannot complete the tasks themselves, they have to seek MC for help.
-Thus, offloading priority has to give to UE which can not conduct the task.
-In this case, $C5$ is no longer needed. \item Due to $C5$, not all the UEs in set $\mathcal{O^L}$ are willing to offload the tasks, as the required transmission power may be larger than their local executing power.
+Thus, offloading priority has to give to the UEs which can not conduct the tasks.
+In this case, $C6$ is no longer needed. \item Due to $C3 - C4$, not all the UEs are able to offload their computations, as the required transmission power may be larger than the maximal power capability of the UEs. \item Due to $C6$, not all the UEs in set $\mathcal{O^L}$ are willing to offload the tasks, as the required transmission energy consumption may be larger than their local executing energy consumption.
 Therefore, those UEs can be removed from the final offloading set.
-However, it is difficult for UE itself to know how much power it needs to offload, as the transmitting power is affected by the decisions of other UEs and the interference caused by them. \item Due to the limitation of the available resources in ME-RAN, i.e., $C4$, $C6$ and $C7$, not all the offloading requests from the UEs can be accepted by ME-RAN.
-Thus, access control has to be imposed to decide the feasible offloading set. \item One can also notice that $C6$ may determine the maximum number of UEs allowed to offload, whereas $C4$ and $C7$ may determine which UEs can be allowed to offload, based on their required offloading resource. \end{itemize}
+However, it is difficult for UE itself to know how much energy it needs to offload, as it is affected by the decisions of other UEs and the interference caused by them. \item Due to the limitation of the available resources in ME-RAN, i.e., $C5$, $C7$ and $C8$, not all the offloading requests from the UEs can be accepted by ME-RAN.
+Thus, access control has to be imposed to decide the feasible offloading set. \item One can also notice that $C7$ may determine the maximum number of UEs allowed to offload, whereas $C5$ and $C8$ may determine which UEs can be allowed to offload, based on their required offloading resource. \end{itemize}